treeverse/lakeFS/docs/integrations/glue_hive_metastore.md

 ![metastore with S3]({{ site.baseurl }}/assets/img/metastore-lakefs.svg)

-<br/><br/><br/>

 # Managing Tables With lakeFS Branches
 ## Motivation
 When creating a table in Glue/Hive metastore (using a client such as Spark, Hive, Presto), we specify the table location.
-Consider the table `my_table` which was created with the location `s3://example/main/path/to/table`.
+Consider the table `my_table` that was created with the location `s3://example/main/path/to/table`.

-Assume we created a new branch called `DEV` with `main` as the source branch.
+Suppose you created a new branch called `DEV` with `main` as the source branch.
 The data from `s3://example/main/path/to/table` is now accessible in `s3://example/DEV/path/to/table`.
-The metadata is not managed in lakeFS, meaning we don't have any table pointing to `s3://example/DEV/path/to/table`.
+The metadata is not managed in lakeFS, meaning you don't have any table pointing to `s3://example/DEV/path/to/table`.

 To address this, lakeFS introduces `lakectl metastore` commands.
-The case above could be handled using the copy command: it can create a copy of `my_table` with data located in `s3://example/DEV/path/to/table`.
+The case above can be handled using the copy command: it creates a copy of `my_table` with data located in `s3://example/DEV/path/to/table`.
 Note that this is a fast, metadata-only operation.

 ## Configurations
-The `lakectl metastore` commands could run on Glue or Hive metastore.<br/>
+The `lakectl metastore` commands can run on Glue or Hive metastore.
 Add the following to the lakectl configuration file (by default `~/.lakectl.yaml`):

 ### Hive